SorellaLabs/brontes/README.md

 # Brontes

-Sorella's bespoke mev tracing system for Ethereum (and other EVM-compatible chains).

 Brontes is a blazingly fast MEV tracing system developed by Sorella Labs, for Ethereum and other EVM-compatible blockchains.
-It can be run locally or remotely, and is capable of detecting mev in real-time.
+It can be run locally or remotely, and is capable of following the chain tip.

 ## How Brontes Works

+---

 Brontes' runs a pipeline for each bock consisting of the following steps: